meld-cp/obsidian-build/docs/user-guide.md

 # User Guide

-The Meld-Build plugin can be used to turn a note into a small, simple, application.
+The Meld-Build plugin can be used to turn a note into a small, simple, runnable thing.

 For example, here is a JavaScript codeblock which will display a message box with the result of a simple calculation:
 ````md